ralphbecket/Z80/BigScreen/README.txt

 The 4,596 T-state head-start allows us to draw 25 cells.

-Each row of cells takes 8 * 224 = 1,792 T-states to draw, or just less
+Each row of cells takes 8 * 224 = 1,792 T-states for the scan beam to
-than the time it takes to draw 10 cells.
+cover, or just less than the time it takes to draw 10 cells.

 This means that provided the mean number of cells on each row, scanning row by row from top to bottom, never exceeds ten, then we will not be caught